OriolVO/crypto-consultant/src/templates/start.md

 📈 **What You’ll Get with `/info`**

+• Name and symbol
 • Current price in USD
 • Market capitalization
-• 24h trading volume & price change
+• Total volume
-• 7d price change
 • All-time high (ATH) and date
 • Market cap rank
 • Brief description & link to learn more